zkutasi/homelab/kubernetes/k8s-install/kubespray/README.md

 # Kubespray

-[Official Site](https://github.com/kubernetes-sigs/kubespray).
-The Ansible way to install a Kubernetes cluster.
+[Kubespray](https://github.com/kubernetes-sigs/kubespray) is the Ansible way to install a Kubernetes cluster.
 Highly configurable and has vast extra capabilities to populate the cluster with standard basic tools.

 ## The setup